mircealungu/homepage/content/post/after-two-weeks-with-the-newest-macbook-pro.md

 second nature. good by esc key. i predict you'll be reincarnated in a wider key in the next generations of keyboards.
+- raw processor speed. based on my own fibonacci benchmark the two machines are completely equal in speed. sure, this benchmark does not test the memory, nor does it test the disk. and even if everything would be the same, the fact that the new machine is so much slimmer, it's clearly an upgrade. or?
+- up / down keys don't really work.